 The Healing Power of Nature: Naturopathic doctors recognize the body’s inherent ability to heal.
 Emphasis is on correcting the conditions for optimal health by supporting and enhancing the normal functions of the body.

-Identify and Treat the Causes: Naturopathic doctors identify underlying factors that contribute to a patient’s health and disease and aim to reduce the impact of these factors.
+Identify and Treat the Causes: Naturopathic practitioners identify underlying factors that contribute to a patient’s health and disease and aim to reduce the impact of these factors.

-Doctor as Teacher: Naturopathic doctors see patients as active participants in their healthcare and use the time with patients to educate and empower them to take responsibility for their own health.
+Doctor as Teacher: Naturopathic practitioners see patients as active participants in their healthcare and use the time with patients to educate and empower them to take responsibility for their own health.

-Treat the Whole Person: Naturopathic doctors view the body as an integrated whole that is influenced by internal and external factors.
+Treat the Whole Person: Naturopathic practitioners view the body as an integrated whole that is influenced by internal and external factors.

-Prevention: Naturopathic doctors focus on overall health, wellness and disease prevention.
+Prevention: Naturopathic practitioners focus on overall health, wellness and disease prevention.

 While many patients seek naturopathic care to address specific and sometimes long-standing disease or symptoms, others are healthy individuals looking to adopt a lifestyle, diet or mindset that continues to promote health and wellness, while reducing the risk of disease.
 Common conditions treated by naturopathic doctors include: